 Welcome to part 2 of getting ready for baby!
 It’s a wonderful time when you are expecting but there is still lots to do.
 Maybe you’ve dreamed about this day for years and have been preparing for awhile, or maybe this baby was a surprise blessing so you are getting ready quickly.
 Either way, congratulations!
 Every baby is cause for celebration!

-Whatever the case, once you find out you are pregnant, you have a quick 9 months to do all you can to be prepared for this new baby.
+Whatever the case, once you find out you are pregnant, you have a quick 9 months to do all you can to prepare for this new baby.
 Whether this is baby one or baby five (or more), your life will be forever changed after this little one arrives.
 Planner that I am, I want to be as financially prepared as I can be.
+Financial planning for a baby is so important!

 When I was pregnant with my first baby, I remember being overwhelmed (at times) with all there was to do to get ready for this new baby.
-Now that I’m pregnant again, I realized it doesn’t have to be very complicated.
+Now that I’ve had 3 babies in 5 years, I realized it doesn’t have to be very complicated.
 Babies will come whether you are ready or not!
-That said, I’ve learned that tackling a couple big tasks while I am pregnant, make those first months much smoother.
-This is especially true when it relates to finances and a baby.
+That said, I’ve learned that tackling a couple big tasks while I am pregnant, make those first months with a newborn much smoother.
+This is especially true when it relates to financial planning and a baby.

 My personal recommendation would be to buy as gender neutral as possible especially for large items like the car seat, stroller and crib.
 Do your research and ask friends for their recommendations.
 You might find that certain purchases are not worth the money while others are worth the investment.
 You might also be surprised who has a bassinet to loan you or an extra pack-n-play to give you!
 My friends and I have borrowed each other’s baby items – and some maternity clothes, too.

-4. Stockpile diapers.
-Yes, I mentioned this before you were pregnant, but now is the time to step up your diaper game.
+Yes, I mentioned this before you were pregnant, but now that you are pregnant, it is time to step up your diaper game.
 The last thing you want to do in those first weeks is have to run out to the store for diapers because you ran out in the middle of the night.
 I recommend start watching the sales and stocking up on diapers and wipes when you see a good price.
-My stockpiling for diapers article contains some links to the recommendations for how diapers for each size.
-I found them pretty accurate.
+I worked hard at stockpiling diapers for my first born and was able to spend less than $100 for his diapers for the entire first year.
+I’ve had 2 babies since, and even with more limited time, have saved substantially on diapers by stockpiling.

 I know some women who have taken a simpler route and simply pick up another pack of diapers or wipes every time they go to the grocery store.
 Whatever you do, now is definitely the time to stock up on diapers for your new bundle of joy!
 If you are planning to cloth diaper, start buying those supplies as well.
 It might still be handy to pick up a package or two of disposables for those early days…or just in case!